eva-giboulot/WaterMax/README.md

 ```

 Results from the main text can be replicated using the seed 815, results from the appendices use the seed 1015.
-By default, *bfloat16* tensors are used for Llama2, this might not be compatible with some GPUs.
-In this case, add **--fp16** or **--fp32** to the function call to use standard floating-point tensor types.

 #### Possible operations
 The *test_sentence_wm.py* script allows to perform 6 different operations: